annie122508/COMP1044_CW_G1/README.md

 # Online Library Management System (COMP1044_CW_G1)

-> A Library Management System with PHP,CSS,HTML and MySQL.

 > Library Management System is an automated system which used to manage a public library.
 Admins able to control and manage the system easily by utilizing the functionalities.